baltner/tidydata/README.md

-For the next part, calculating the means of the extracted data for each combinatin of subject and activity, I made several attempts to use Rnfunctions that were discussed in thw Week 3 lectures but never really did feel comfortable with that approach.
-Therefore, I relied on the old tried and true method I've used for year, looping.
+For the next part, calculating the means of the extracted data for each combinatin of subject and activity, I made several attempts to use R functions that were discussed in the Week 3 lectures, but never really felt comfortable with that approach.
+Therefore, I relied on the old tried and true method I've used for years, looping.
 In the following code block I loop through the data set and find the mean of each variable for each subject and each activity.
-I store the results in a new (initialized) data frame called newdata, renaming the variables to indicate that we are reporting their mean )see codebook.docx for a description of these variables).
+I store the results in a new (initialized) data frame called newdata, renaming the variables to indicate that we are reporting their mean (see codebook.docx for a description of these variables).

 ```r